cs-ferguson/chris-f-com/src/posts/weeknotes-2022-19.md

 ## What do I want to achieve next week?

 I want to look further into implementing agility into Hardware projects: how can we get to a stage where we can _rapidly_ complete iterations of a hardware project and test them.
-Does it require a massive investment in manufactuirng process and methods?
+Does it require a massive investment in manufacturing process and methods?
 Software is easy!

 I also need to get my newly develop Business Model Canvasses collated into a digestable story.